When the weather begins to get cooler gardeners know it’s time to think about how to protect plants from frost.

 Gardeners know how freezing temperatures and deadly frosts can destroy their precious plants or cripple their crops.

 If there’s a prediction of frost in the area, you’ll need to take measures for protecting frost-sensitive plants.
-Do a quick survey and see if you have the following:
+Do a quick survey and see if you have the following not so hardy plants.

 Protect Plants From Frost – Houseplants and Tropicals

-- Spring-blooming trees and shrubs such as cherry, rhododendron and azalea
+- Spring-blooming trees and shrubs such as cherry, rhododendron, and colorful flowering Azaleas

-- Tender plants like the succulents, the fuchsias, bougainvilleas, avocados and citrus types.
+- Tender plants like the succulents, Fuchsia hanging baskets and trees, bougainvilleas, avocados and citrus types.

-- Tender bulbs like elephant ears and dahlias
+- Tender bulbs like elephant ear taro and dahlias

-- Warm-season annuals such as the geranium, petunias and impatiens
+- Warm-season annuals such as potted geranium plants, petunia plants, and impatiens

-- Warm-season vegetables such as pepper, corn and tomato plants
+- Warm-season vegetables such as pepper, corn and tomatoes (more on tomato care here)

 Cover Your Frost Sensitive Plants

-Perhaps the most popular and cost-effective way to protect plants from frost is to cover them with the appropriate material especially with little or no cloud cover.
+Perhaps the most popular and cost-effective way to protect tropical plants from frost is to cover them with the appropriate material, especially with little or no cloud cover.
 The covering (different than greenhouse fabrics) serves as a shield against freezing and helps retain much-needed heat plants need to survive.

 The most common coverings are simple household items, burlap sacks, sheets and old blankets.
-Some use bubble wrap but i’d avoid it.
+Some use bubble wrap but I would avoid it.